KevinA2505/VastVoid/README.md

 purple halo to emphasize their danger.
 Dark purple particles now orbit throughout the entire pull range, and the gravitational force is 20% stronger.

-### Enemy AI

-A new `Enemy` class lives in `src/enemy.py`.
-It creates autonomous pilots with their own ships and simple state-based behaviour.
-Enemies can pursue the player, fire at close range, or retreat when their hull integrity is low.
-When a new game starts, a random number of enemies is generated and scattered across space.
-The amount varies between `MIN_ENEMIES` and `MAX_ENEMIES` defined in `config.py`.
-Each enemy now spawns with a random weapon drawn from the same arsenal available to the player, so encounters can vary widely.

-#### Behavior trees

-Enemy logic now runs on a small behavior tree built with `py_trees`.
-Each enemy ticks its tree every frame to decide whether to idle, pursue, attack or flee.
-Actions inside the tree call the same ship methods as before so combat and navigation work exactly like the earlier state machine implementation.

-### Learning enemies
-Enemies now use the experimental `LearningEnemy` class from `src/enemy_learning.py`.
-It replaces the behaviour tree with a simple Q-learning algorithm so that each enemy chooses actions like pursue or attack based on a learned Q-table updated every frame.
-Enemies are spawned through the `create_learning_enemy()` helper by default and will adapt slightly to the player's tactics.

-The Q-table for these enemies is saved to `learning_enemy_q_table.pkl` in the project root when the game exits.
-Spawning enemies load this file if present so their behaviour persists between sessions.

-### Learning allies
-Friendly ships can also learn using the new `LearningAlly` class in `src/ally_learning.py`.
-These wingmen try to stay close to the player and intercept threats.
-Their behaviour table is stored in `learning_ally_q_table.pkl` so they gradually improve between sessions.

-### Ability bar and attack orbit
-Five ability slots now appear at the bottom of the screen.
-The first slot shows the **Boost** ability which is still activated with the left **Shift** key.
-The second slot triggers the **Orbit** skill using the **R** key or by clicking the slot.
-When used, your ship orbits the nearest enemy at a reduced speed for five seconds and automatically fires once every second.
-The ability only activates if an enemy is within 350 pixels.
-After the orbit ends there is a short cooldown before it can be triggered again.

 A round **Hyper** button sits to the right of the slots.
 Clicking it opens a large map of the surrounding sectors.
 Left-click anywhere on the map to place a